dansmyers/IntroToCS/Projects/1-Image_Filters_with_AI/README.md

 At the end of this project, you should feel more comfortable using AI to get suggestions on your work and get unstuck.

+## Choosing an AI

+There are currently four high-end foundation models:

+- ChatGPT-4o
+- Anthropic's Claude
+- Google's Gemini
+- Microsoft's Copilot

+You can use any of these to complete this assignment.
+They all offer reasonable free plans.

+- Claude is generally the best for programming and writing, but it has relatively tight limits on the free plan.
+This may not be a problem if you don't need to use it continuously.
+- ChatGPT is strong all around and has supports more features for images and voice.
+Old versions of the free plan limited you to the GPT-3.5 model, but that has now been upgraded to the GPT-4o model.
+ChatGPT is a good option if you find Claude too restrictive.
+- You can use Copilot through your Rollins login as part of our Office 365 subscription.
+- Gemini currently has less mindshare than the other major models, but that might change as Google rolls our more features.

 ## Warm-up Questions